deresamad/Palmoria-HR-analysis/README.md

 1. What is the gender distribution in the organization?
 Distil to regions and departments
 2. What are insights on ratings based on gender?
-3. is there a gender pay gap in the company's salary structure?
+3. Is there a gender pay gap in the company's salary structure?
 4. A recent regulation was adopted which requires manufacturing companies to pay employees a minimum of
 $90,000.Does Palmoria meet this requirement?